 Pembrey is a village situated between Burry Port and Kidwelly, overlooking Carmarthen Bay.
-The men of Pembrey who lost their lives in both World Wars are commemorated on a memorial inside St. Illtyd's Church, and also on a War Memorial outside Pembrey Community Centre, which also contains the details of the men of Burry Port who fell.
+The men of Pembrey who lost their lives in both World Wars are commemorated by a memorial organ inside St. Illtyd's Church, and also on a War Memorial outside Pembrey Community Centre, which contains the details of the men of Burry Port who fell.
 Due to the large number of names, I have split the memorial into two separate pages, for Burry Port and Pembrey.
 This page commemorates those of Pembrey who fell.
 Several men from the area are not listed on the memorial, and so are shown below.
 Many thanks are due to Pauline James, of the Carmarthen Family History Society for her photographs of the memorial.

 The Great War, 1914-1918